Helene Schjerfbeck: Legacy

 Art forger Veli Seppä was an admirer of her works, and writes of his time forging them: "By encroaching on Schjerfbeck I felt like I had violated something sacred.
 It was if I had broken into a sacristy to steal the church silver."
 Fellow forger and self-admitted seller of 60 Schjerfbeck counterfeits Jouni Ranta was more critical and considered that her fame was undeserved.

+The portrayal of Schjerfbeck in Einar Reuter's 1953 biography — published under his pseudonym H. Ahtela — as a fragile and suffering figure had a particularly strong and lasting influence on how she and her work were interpreted.
+Scholars have since argued that this image is misleading: Schjerfbeck had a deep and intense emotional life and engaged actively with the art of her time.

 The 2003 biographical novel Helene by Rakel Liehu was a critical and commercial success, and won the 2004 Runeberg Prize.
 It also formed the basis of a 2020 film by the same name, directed by Antti Jokinen and starring Laura Birn as Schjerfbeck, which was nominated for an award in the feature-length category at the Shanghai International Film Festival.